San Quentin Six: Riot of August 21, 1971

-Another account suggested that George Jackson assembled the gun himself with parts that were smuggled in and thrown over to the Adjustment Center yard.
-Most evidence indicates that the gun was smuggled into the prison already assembled, along with some "faint messages" found in Jackson's cell.
-After the uprising, prison officials found notes in his cell that read "Take the bullets out of the bag", "Hurry and give me the piece in the bag.
-Keep the bullets".
+After multiple revisions, authorities identified the gun used as a 9 mm Astra M-600 pistol.
+However, analysts said the 9 mm found next to Jackson's deceased body would have been too large to fit within Bingham's tape recorder, or under Jackson's cap.
+The Department of Corrections then said the weapon was a .38 caliber Llama Corto made by Spanish manufacturer Llama Firearms.

+Along with the gun, it was believed that escape-related notes may have been secretly passed between Jackson and his attorney.
+After the uprising, prison officials reputedly found notes in Jackson's trouser pockets, one of which read, "Take the bullets out of the bag.
+Hurry and give me the piece in the bag and keep the bullets."
+Jackson's longtime friend and former Soledad State Prison cellmate James Carr said no such escape notes would be in Jackson's pockets because he knew any escape plotting was tantamount to suicide, and that in fact he had been "in fear of his life for the last couple of years ... he felt the guards were going to kill him."

-Before the scheduled meeting with his attorney, Jackson was strip searched in the Adjustment Center, then escorted to the visiting room.
+Before his scheduled meeting with Bingham, Jackson was strip searched in the Adjustment Center, then escorted to the visiting room.
 He sat across from Bingham at a wooden table that lacked barriers between the two; they were intermittently observed by guards.
 Officials speculated that during this time, Bingham passed the gun to Jackson, who concealed it in his hair under a watch cap.
 The meeting lasted about 15 minutes.
-Around 2:35 pm, Jackson was escorted by officer Frank DeLeon back to the Adjustment Center, where another officer performed a second search prior to returning Jackson to his cell.
-When that officer asked Jackson about what appeared to be a pencil in his hair, Jackson pulled the gun out, pointed it at the officers, and inserted a magazine.
-He reportedly shouted, "This is it!", and ordered all of the officers to lie face down on the floor.
-Jackson ordered one officer to get up and activate a switch that opened all 34 cells on the first floor.
+Around 2:35 pm, Jackson was escorted by Frank DeLeon back to the Adjustment Center, where another corrections officer performed a second search prior to returning Jackson to his cell.
+When that officer asked Jackson about what appeared to be a metal object in his hair, Jackson pulled the gun out, pointed it at the officers, and inserted a magazine.
+He purportedly shouted, "This is it!", and ordered all of the officers to lie face down on the floor.
+He ordered one officer to get up and activate a switch that opened all 34 cells on the first floor.